-The examiner’s notice or order gives the hearing location and start time.
+The examiner’s notice or order gives the hearing location and start time, and format (inperson, video, telephone, etc.); read that carefully.
 Be on time, or you may forfeit your rights.
 Very occasionally, a prior hearing runs overtime and delays the next hearing’s start.
 Please enter the room quietly (proceedings are recorded), refrain from side conversations, and turn off all phones.

 How will the hearing go?

 Order and content depend on the type of hearing.
 See Examiner Rule XI for a full description.
-In all cases, the examiner swears in anyone offering testimony, and any party may question any witnesses.
-Any party may specifically object to any document, although examiners have a lower threshold than courts do for admitting evidence.
+For all hearings, the examiner swears in anyone offering testimony, and any party may question any witnesses.
+Any party may specifically object to any document, althoughexaminers have a lower threshold than courts do for admitting evidence.

 How can I present the best case?

-First, read the notice the examiner sends out before hearing.
+Closely read the notice the examiner sends out before hearing.
 Effective testimony and argument often explain how a specific law applies to your case.
 You can present notes, written statements, photographs, documentary records, and visual aids.
-Statements offered in-person (or at least by telephone) and subject to cross examination (questioning) at hearing are generally given the most consideration.
-Bring at least three copies of anything you want to introduce at hearing.

 What about hearing records?

 Hearings are recorded, and you may request a copy of the recording and any documents.
 Depending on the volume of data requested, there may be a duplication cost, although the examiner’s office tries to maintain most records digitally.